self-actuated/actuated.com/posts/2024-03-01-right-sizing-vms-github-actions.md

 *What if you're not using GitHub Actions?*

 You can run vmmeter with bash on your own system, and may also able to use vmmeter in GitLab CI or Jenkins.
 We've got [manual instructions for vmmeter here](https://gist.github.com/alexellis/1f33e581c75e11e161fe613c46180771#running-vmmeter-inside-github-actions).
+You can even just start it up right now, do some work and then call the collect endpoint to see what was used over that period of time, a bit like a generic profiler.